-We created the first and only Natural History Museum in Laos.
-Though small, it serves to educate visitors and spark discussion about wildlife's role in our lives.
+We created the first and only Natural History Museum in Laos to provide visitors a tangible look into wildlife and our roles in conservation.

 Our Illegal Wildlife Trade Education Center provides interpretive displays and signs to cultivate curiosity and knowledge of the IWT.